Galz648/supermarket-rest-api/backend/roadmap.md

 3. [ ] 🔧 **Admin Endpoint**
    - Create an admin endpoint to allow for the creation and updating of resources that are not available through the user endpoint.

+5. [ ] 🔄 **CI for Pydantic Model Generation**
+   - Create a continuous integration pipeline to automatically generate Pydantic models from the OpenAPI specification generated from the DTOs.

 4. [ ] 📤 **Upload Data to MongoDB Atlas**
    - Implement functionality to upload necessary data to the MongoDB database hosted on Atlas.

-5. [ ] 🔄 **CI for Pydantic Model Generation**
-   - Create a continuous integration pipeline to automatically generate Pydantic models from the OpenAPI specification generated from the code.

 6. [ ] 🔗 **Connect Backend to Data Ingestion Pipeline**
    - Design and implement the connection between the backend service and the data ingestion pipeline, using the database as a mediator.